HeXuPKU/SPAGRM.github.io/docs/Step 1d Other trait types.md

 # **Other trait types**

 SPA<sub>GRM</sub> is particularly suitable for the analysis of complex traits with complicated structure, and the application of complex statistical models.
 Here we display how to use SPA<sub>GRM</sub> to analyze quantitative and binary traits.
-Similar to longitudinal trait analysis, user only need to fit a linear/logistic regression for quantitative/binary traits and pass the model residuals to SPA<sub>GRM</sub>.
+User only need to fit a linear/logistic regression for quantitative/binary traits and pass the model residuals to SPA<sub>GRM</sub>.